 First of all, it is important to understand what risers are.
 In essence, they are pipes, but very specific pipes.

-In the picture on the left, you can see a large waste pipe, and the cold and hot water supply pipes (marked blue and red respectively) leading to the position of the sink, indicated by a line drawing.
+In the given picture, you can see a large waste pipe, and the cold and hot water supply pipes (marked blue and red respectively) leading to the position of the sink, indicated by a line drawing.
 The position of all of these, and all other relevant piping, will be shown on a riser diagram.
 However, only the water supply pipe is actually a riser.

 However, it isn’t only risers that are included in plumbing riser diagrams, as you can see in Design of Plumbing Systems below.
 For instance, the NYC Department of Building (DOB) requires stacks to be shown on plumbing riser diagrams even though they are not risers!
 So too does the NYC Plumbing Code.